 Tennessee Department of Health’s (TDH) Detailed Laboratory Guidance is also available online.
 In it, TDH calls for reporting “Any AFB smear, culture, HPLC, DNA probe or nucleic acid amplification test (NAAT) from any non-pulmonary site indicating presence of acid-fast bacilli.
 All specimens, except respiratory.”

 States might consider requesting laboratories to forward isolates to their state public health laboratory.
-Molecular typing of isolates is especially useful in an outbreak situation and isolates might be discarded by the clinical laboratory before the outbreak is detected.
+Molecular typing of isolates is especially useful in an outbreak situation, and the clinical laboratory might discard isolates before the outbreak is detected.

-Appendix F. Additional Co-Authors